James Snook-USA TODAY Sports Pictured: Washington State Cougars head coach Mike Leach

 Saturday’s Oregon-Washington State matchup provides a fantastic example of why bettors need accurate archived line data to properly diagnose betting action.

-Washington State opened as a 2-point favorite at Pinnacle, and the line has already moved up to Cougars -3.
+Washington State opened as a 2-point favorite, and the line has already moved up to Cougars -3.
 That adjustment alone is noteworthy considering the importance of three points in football betting.

 But the line history and Sports Insights’ Bet Signals tell a much more interesting story regarding the path this betting line has taken so far this week.